Obituaries: Local residents who have died recently

 Local residents who have died recently include:

-• Constance Joy Reist, 78, a Palo Alto resident who taught P.E. and science at Jane Lathrop Middle School, loved everything from world travel to ballroom dancing to English riding, and was an active member of New Beginnings Community Church, on June 6.
+• Tay Gallagher, 100, a Palo Alto resident who was born in Green Bay, Wis. and loved the Packers, See's Candy and her faith, raised six children and was active in the Palo Alto community, on June 24.

-• Carolee White, 84, a Palo Alto resident who traveled the world, volunteered with the Junior League and Peninsula Volunteers, was a devoted wife, sister, mother and friend and whose grandchildren were her greatest joy, on June 22.
+• Jenna Lynn Hilleary, 39, a Palo Alto resident and graduate of USC Annenberg School for Communication and Journalism who worked as a media planner and project manager for tech startups and advertising companies, and volunteered at local organizations including Ronald McDonald House, on June 20.

-To read the full obituaries, leave remembrances and post photos, go to Lasting Memories at PaloAltoOnline.com/obituaries.
+To read the full obituaries, leave remembrances and post photos, go to Lasting Memories at MV-Voice.com/obituaries.

 Comments